Necoro/feed2imap-go/README.md

 ### Run in docker

 Most times, putting feed2imap-go somewhere and adding a cron job does everything you need.
-For the times where it isn't, we provide docker containers for your convenience at [Github Packages](https://github.com/Necoro/feed2imap-go/packages) and at [Docker Hub](https://hub.docker.com/r/necorodm/feed2imap-go).
+For the times when it isn't, we provide docker containers for your convenience at [Github Packages](https://github.com/Necoro/feed2imap-go/packages) and at [Docker Hub](https://hub.docker.com/r/necorodm/feed2imap-go).

 The container is configured to expect both config file and cache under `/app/data/`, thus needs it mounted there.
 When both are stored in `~/feed`, you can do: